DaoCloud/DaoCloud-docs/docs/en/docs/download/business/dce5-installer-v0.3.28.md

-# DCE 5.0 Commercial Release v0.3.28
+# DCE 5.0 Enterprise Package v0.3.28

-This page can download the offline installation package of DCE 5.0 Commercial Release.
+This page can download the offline installation package of DCE 5.0 Enterprise Package.

 ## Download